-Succulent Gordon Ramsay Salmon En Croute Recipe
+Succulent Salmon En Croute Recipe

 Who said that salmon can only be served after searing or grilling?
 I mean, I love eating salmon and I love to create different recipes that capture the umami notes of salmon while offering a perfect dining experience and satisfying the taste palette.